 Rosethorn said, “You forget yourself, Highness.
 I am the famed captain of the Gloriana Quarrels and do you not remember what I said to you when we first met?
 The moment you lay a finger on me is the moment I hang up my boots.
+I surely added, ‘on the pitch’ or some such caveat, but the principle still holds.
 That moment is not now.
 Good day.”

 He strutted off like a cockerel.
 Through the mist of tears that sprang to her eyes, Jacyntha thought she saw him even wave to a pair of admiring fans … both women, of course.

 She turned around to sit on the warm cobblestones.
 Her head fell into her hands as she sobbed.
 Ocllo knelt beside her and put a hand on her arm.
 Jacyntha stammered, “How … how could you?”

 “Let him court you, that’s what!”
 She sobbed again and then, through sniffles, gasped, “He … he … we …” More sobs wracked her body.
 “We were lovers!
 He was the only one who wouldn’t be with me because of who I am!”
 Ocllo hugged her, letting her cry herself dry.
 “He gave me roses for my footy play and took me to Ísquita.
 How could you let him?”

 Jacyntha felt herself pulled to her feet and then a goblet-full of water splashed into her face.
 Too stunned to react, she simply looked down at her suddenly sodden tunic.
 Ocllo leaned in and whispered.
 “You’re no princess here and I don’t have either to bow to your whims or be expected to read your mind.
 Pull yourself together before you disgrace us further.”